 The full assessment of do-nothing starts with c2c on all 18 rectangles.
 We see that in the August assessment nine rectangles passed while in the September assessment there were eleven successful rectangles, the two successful rectangles sets have an overlap of six rectangles.

-In the M-L test the two results set are almost equivalent, with seven successful rectangles for August results and nine for September.
+In the M-L test the two result sets are almost equivalent, with seven successful rectangles for August results and nine for September.
 Rectangles 3, 6, 7 and 10 passed both experiments, about half of the total successful rectangles.

-The final results of this comparison is six do-nothing-capable rectangles in the August results and seven in September's.
-With rectangles 3, 6, 7 and 10 that passed both experiment we note consistency in the performance of Brisbane across one month period.
+The final results of this comparison are six do-nothing-capable rectangles in the August results and seven in September's.
+With rectangles 3, 6, 7 and 10 that passed both experiments, we note consistency in the performance of Brisbane across one month period.